hairen/hairen.github.io/AWS_CSAA/README.md

 ***
 ## Route 53
+> Amazon Route 53 is a highly available and scalable Domain Name System (DNS) web service.
+You can use Route 53 to perform three main functions:
+> + Register domain names
+> + Route internet traffic to the resources for your domain
+> + Check the health of your resources.

 ### NS Records
 NS stands for Name Server records.
 They are used by Top Level Domain servers to direct traffic to the Content DNS server which contains the authoritative DNS records.